 If you’re shipping cremated remains internationally, you’ll want to check with the International Destination Listing for more information about prohibited and restricted items within specific countries.

-More information about BC’s funeral services industry, including consumer tips, is available on our blog under the funeral services tag.
+More information about BC’s funeral services industry, including consumer tips, is available on our blog under the cremation and funeral services tag.